Tikitiki: Landmarks

 According to Te Ara - the Encyclopedia of New Zealand "Tikitiki’s jewel" is St. Mary's church.
-It is non-denominational but has historic links to the Anglican Church and is therefore essentially an Anglican.
-Built from 1924 to 1926 under the guidance of Sir Āpirana Ngata to remember the Ngāti Porou soldiers who fought and died in World War I, and to commemorate the establishment of Christianity in Waiapu Valley and the East Coast.
+It is non-denominational but has historic links to the Anglican Church and is therefore essentially Anglican.
+It was built from 1924 to 1926 under the guidance of Sir Āpirana Ngata to remember the Ngāti Porou soldiers who fought and died in World War I and to commemorate the establishment of Christianity in Waiapu Valley and the East Coast.
 The church, which integrates Māori architecture into its design, contains references to the fallen soldiers within its extensive carvings, tukutuku, and stained glass windows.
-St Mary's church is of great spiritual and historical significance to Ngāti Porou, and is classified as a Category I Historic Place by Heritage New Zealand.

 Above and behind the church is a hill containing the remains of a fortified pā called Pukemaire.
 The pā dates back to pre-European times, and by 1865 was occupied by followers of the syncretic Christian Māori religion, Pai Mārire.
 That year, as part of the New Zealand Wars, the pā was attacked by both colonial forces and Ngāti Porou forces loyal to the New Zealand Government (called kūpapa).
 This was one of the last confrontations between Pai Mārire and Ngāti Porou.
 While the majority of the area inside the pā's defensive perimeter has been ploughed many times, the eastern end behind St Mary's Church has been left intact, where the remains of kūmara storage pits can be seen.